Introduction To Eric Bieller - CareerFoundry UI Designer

 - Being persistent.

 - Having a great UI designer portfolio.
 You might not have work experience but there’s nothing stopping you from designing great things.

 - Doing freelance work.
-Use sites like Odesk to get small freelance contracts.
+Use sites like Upwork to get small freelance contracts.
 They may not pay well at first but the experience, both in terms of design and in terms of working to client specifications, makes it well worth it.